SnpM/scraipe/docs/get_started/basic_workflow.md

 ## Basic Example

-Our basic workflow will built-in components:
+Our basic workflow will use two standard components:

-- [`TextScraper`][scraipe.defaults.TextScraper] gets the content of a website and strips out html tags.
+- [`TextScraper`][scraipe.defaults.TextScraper]: gets the content of a website and strips out html tags.
-- [`TextStatsAnalyzer`][scraipe.defaults.TextStatsAnalyzer] computes word count, character count, sentence count, and average word length.
+- [`TextStatsAnalyzer`][scraipe.defaults.TextStatsAnalyzer]: computes word and sentence statistics.

 []()

-1. Import dependencies
+1. Import dependencies.

     ```python
     # Import necessary components from scraipe